Who doesn’t love a sweet potato?

 Mashed, boiled, baked, take your pick.
 Sweet potato is undeniably delicious, and it’s a sad day when one goes off.

-It’s important you can spot when a sweet potato is off, as it may be unsafe to eat.
+It’s important to spot when a sweet potato is off, as it may be unsafe to eat.
 We’ll also explain how to store sweet potatoes and how long you can expect them to last.

 In a hurry?
 The headlines are: